ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 **`secondaryMessage`:** should provide additional information that adds value.

-**`ActionText`:** should relate to what you're communicating and is optional.
+**`actionText`:** should relate to what you're communicating and is optional.
 If your subtext is advice or a suggestion, try and include an action that gets the user on their way.
 If no action is required or relevant, leave it out.

 **Example scenarios:**